electro-framework/framework/subsystems/common/Interfaces/Http/RouterInterface.md

 As keyless routables always run, they are ideal for implementing traditional **middleware** (like filters, loggers, etc.).

-> In fact, an **iterable routable** is quite like a **handler pipeline**, but keys have special meaning because they are interpreted by a router, while a handler pipeline just blindly calls the next handler whenever a handler calls `$next()`.
+> In fact, an **iterable routable** is quite like a **handler stack**, but keys have special meaning because they are interpreted by a router, while a handler stack just blindly calls the next handler whenever a handler calls `$next()`.

 If a middleware performs its own routing, it can be considered a **route**.